tahmmee/perfcluster-aws/README.md

 * `ansible-playbook build-gateload.yml`
 * `ansible-playbook install-sync-gateway-service.yml`
 * Manually setup Couchbase Server
-    * Choose any of the couchbase servers
+    * Find public ip of couchbaseserver0
     * Login with Administrator / <instance_id> (eg, i-8d572871)
     * Join all couchbase server nodes into cluster
         * Choose Add Server
-	* Add the **private ip** of the other couchbase servers, and for the password field, use the instance_id of the server being added
+	* Add the **private ip** of couchbaseserver1 and couchbaseserver2, and for the password field, use the instance_id of the server being added
     * Rebalance
     * Create buckets: bucket-1 and bucket-2.
 Use 50% RAM for each.
 * Manually SSH into cache writer machine (find the ip via `ansible tag_CacheType_writer --list-hosts`), change config to cache writer == true